damogranlabs/VS-Code-STM32-IDE/README.md

 Need to re-generate CubeMX project?
 Do it, than run 'Update workspace' task and continue with work.
 User settings will remain intact as long as the are in a valid json format.
 Anyway, backup files are created in case of mistake/error.
 Need to add user specific files/folders?
 Edit 'c_cpp_properties.json' file and update again.

-Note: on first 'update.py' script run, user must specify absolute paths to few files (tool paths).
-This are than stored in 'buildData.json' and update is not necessary as long as the same 'buildData.json' file exists and paths are valid.
-Common tools paths (like GCC and OpenOCD) paths are also cached in 'toolsPaths.json' in VS Code user appdata, so there is less work when creating new workspaces.
+Note: on first 'update.py' script run, user must specify paths to a few files (tool paths and target configuration files).
+This are than stored in 'buildData.json/toolsPaths.json' and update is not necessary as long as this files exists and paths are valid.
+Common tools paths (like GCC and OpenOCD) paths are cached in 'toolsPaths.json' in VS Code user APPDATA, so there is less work when creating new workspaces.
 Alternatively paths can be updated by running 'updatePaths.py' script.
-*With the latest updates, some backward compatibility was broken.
-Still, find your old valid paths in backup files inside .vscode folder.*
+*From time to time, some backward compatibility is broken - new stuff and improvements are implementing all the time.
+Anyway, find your old paths in backup files inside .vscode folder.*

 ![Example folder structure](https://github.com/damogranlabs/VS-Code-STM32-IDE/blob/master/_images/exampleFolderStructure.PNG)